thedatasnok/idata2304-iot-project/README.md

 ### 4.4 User interface

-The main focus in the user interface of the system was to keep it simple.
-The user interface is built using React and TypeScript and is bundled into the ingestion service which can be installed as described in [4.3.2](#432-installing-the-ingestvisualization-node).
+The main focus of the user interface was to keep it simple.
+It is built using React and TypeScript and is bundled into the ingestion service which can be installed as described in [4.3.2](#432-installing-the-ingestvisualization-node).
 The figure below shows the user interface of the application, with the graph visualization on the right and sensor details on the left.
-The graph and sensor details is updated as new measurements are stored in the database, as described in [4.1](#41-architecture).
+The graph and sensor details are updated as new measurements are stored in the database, as described in [4.1](#41-architecture).

 <div align="center">
   <img src="docs/assets/user-interface.png" />